 Most people will be coming from Hanoi, this is where we came from.
 It’s easy to find transportation options to Sapa as this is one of the heavily promoted and popular trips people take in the north.
 Don’t be tempted to buy a Sapa tour quite yet, get through this post first and decide if you want to buy an organized tour.
 We recommend booking Sapa independently and finding your own transportation there.

-We chose bus over train because the bus will take you directly to downtown Sapa.
+This is up to you but, we chose to get to Sapa on a bus over train because the bus will take you directly to where you need to be in Sapa to start your trek.
 The train will take you to Lao Cai, which is another hour bus ride from Sapa.
 You can easily book a bus ticket through your guesthouse like we did, or book at the bus station.

 Find out more tips on how to get to Sapa from Hanoi.

-4. Start TrekkingWe were taken to the village we will call home for the next two nights by foot.
-It was beautiful and totally worth it.
-You will be trekking through mountains and rice paddies.
+Start Trekking SapaNow let the fun begin!
+We were taken to the village we will call home for the next two nights by foot.
+It was breathtakingly beautiful and totally worth it.
+You will be trekking through the sweeping landscape of mountains and rice terraces.

 You will see some tourists this day doing single day treks, but as you get closer to the village you are staying in you see less and less people.
 Your guide looks after you, is very patient for those who like to take photos, and it was great because it was just the two of us and her.

 Why you should NOT do a homestay through a tour company